Monitoring (all of) the internet

 Module 06 / codename Mr. Robot:

-This module’s primary task is to acquire the robots.txt file from a specific server and ensure that the Holly module has all of the information that will enable it to perform its task.
+This module’s task is to acquire the robots.txt files and ensure that the Holly module has the information it needs to perform its task.

 Visit mediatoolkit.com to see how this monitoring tool tracks online mentions from millions of sources in real time!